Kate issues public apology as she takes blame for digitally altered photo

 The Princess of Wales has publicly taken the blame for the manipulated family photograph issued by Kensington Palace as she issued a personal apology for the “confusion”.

-Kate in a statement released on social media said: “Like many amateur photographers, I do occasionally experiment with editing.
+Kate said sorry in a statement released on social media said: “Like many amateur photographers, I do occasionally experiment with editing.

 “I wanted to express my apologies for any confusion the family photograph we shared yesterday caused.